AnggaR96s/Reforestation/README.md

-## What's red and bad for your teeth?
-A Brick.
+## what happens when you cross a sheep with a kangaroo ?
+A woolly jumper!